Advanced Certificate Student Handbook

 School Vehicles

-At the beginning of each school year, the maintenance supervisor will test drivers and approve those who may drive the school vehicles.
-This includes using the school vans for private use.
+At the beginning of each school year, the grounds and maintenance manager will test drivers and approve those who may drive the school vehicles for school or private use.
+No one is allowed to drive school vehicles without permission.

 Those using a school vehicle for private use must return to campus by 10 p.m.
-Any exception must be approved by the maintenance supervisor.
+Any exception must be approved by the house manager.

-Further information concerning usage, insurance, etc., will be given to the approved drivers by the maintenance supervisor.
+Further information concerning usage, insurance, etc., will be given to the approved drivers by the grounds and maintenance manager.

 Student Center

-The student center is available for students until 10 p.m. (midnight on Friday and Saturday).
+The Student Center is available for students until 10 p.m.
+(1 a.m. on Saturday and Sunday).
 A kitchenette with a counter, refrigerator, and electric oven is accessible to the students; however, the area must be left clean after use.
-The student center occasionally serves as a classroom or for special events and should not be entered during those times.
+The Student Center may occasionally be used as a classroom or for special events and should not be entered during those times.

-Cooperation in doing house chores is expected from every student.
-The various duties will be assigned at the beginning of the semester by the school administration and posted on the bulletin board.
+Every student is required to contribute to the school community by assisting with house chores.
+The various duties will be assigned at the beginning of the semester by the dormitory supervisor and posted on the bulletin board.
 Please note the following guidelines:

 Study Time